Q: What is AWS App Mesh?

 Q: What type of traffic controls does App Mesh provide?

 A: App Mesh gives you a set of client-side controls for traffic routing.
 App Mesh provides APIs to route traffic between applications based on service names and versions.
 These capabilities make it easier to deploy new versions of your microservices.

-Q: How much does App Mesh cost?
+Q: How does App Mesh support application identity?

 Mutual TLS (mTLS) provides a way to enforce application identity at transport layer and allow or deny client connections based on the certificate they present.
 AWS App Mesh has support for enforcing client application identity with X.509 certificates, called mutual transport layer security, or mTLS.
 In order to configure mTLS, you need to set up the client to provide a certificate to the server service during request initiation, as part of the TLS session negotiation.
 This certificate is used by the server to identify and authenticate the client, checking the certificate is valid and was issued by a trusted certificate authority (CA), and identifying who the client is by using the Subject Alternative Name (SAN) on the certificate.